 A problem that grew worse over time, as more APIs and even modules were added.

 @attr.s class Point(object): x = attr.ib() y = attr.ib()

 was a big step for those who wanted to write small, focused classes.

 Type annotations for class attributes have just landed in Python 3.6 and Guido felt like it would be a good mechanic to introduce something similar to

 attrs to the Python standard library.

 The result, of course, was PEP 5572 which eventually became the

 dataclasses module in Python 3.7.

-attrs at this point was lucky to have several people on board who were also very excited about type annotations and helped implementing it; including a Mypy plugin.
+attrs at this point was lucky to have several people on board who were also very excited about type annotations and helped implement it; including a Mypy plugin.